mappable-world/mappable-cli/CONTRIBUTING.md

 This will increment the version, add all the files in the stage, commit, create a new tag, and push into main:origin

-New version will be published in github actions
+New version will be published in github actions.